 Try New Hobbies

-The first way you can find a new sense of purpose is by trying new hobbies.
+The first way to find a new sense of purpose is by trying new hobbies.
 You really want to think outside the box in this case.
 Create a list of as many possible hobbies as you can.
-Do some research online, ask your friends and family members, and consider anything you’d be interested in trying.
+Research online, ask your friends and family members and consider anything you’d be interested in trying.
 Then, pick a few favorites to start.

 Just because you choose a particular hobby doesn’t mean you’ll have to stick with it forever.
 You might surprise yourself and find something new that you love to do!